Download these FAQs [PDF] [Word Doc]

 A. APCM/APMs for this year are back to normal (post Covid-19 pandemic) so need to take place by 31 May of the current year.

 Q. Do we have to be quorum to hold an APCM?

 A. There is no minimum quorum at an APM or APCM, therefore whoever turns up for the quorum.

-Q. Do reports presented at the APCM, such as the Deanery report, have to run from e.g. March 2020 to March 2021 or from March 2020 to present?
+Q. When do reports presented at the APCM, such as the Deanery report, have to run from?

 A. Reports relate to the financial year of the accounts being scrutinised.
 See CRR Drawing attention to M5

 Q. Who is allowed to vote at an APCM?

 A. Every lay person whose name is entered on the Church Electoral Roll of the parish (and no other person) is entitled to vote at the election of parochial representatives of the laity.